-Silver posset pot, with 2 handles but no spout, repousse decoration, hallmarked in London, by Jacob Marsh, English, 1764
+Silver posset pot, with two handles but no spout, repousse decoration, hallmarked in London, by Jacob Marsh, English, 1764

 Posset, made from hot milk curdled with ale or wine and sometimes thickened with breadcrumbs, was drunk as a popular remedy for colds.
 Spices could also be added to the mixture.